yannikgerlach/garmin-bulking-cutting-rates/README.md

 GARMIN_PASSWORD=<your_garmin_password>
 ```

-After creating the `.env` file, you can run the code with the following command to downloaded the weight data:
+After creating the `.env` file, you can run the code with the following command to download the weight data:
 ```bash
 poetry run python scripts/download.py
 ```